NitramEvad/Preflight/README.md

 ## Planned features
 - match users with other pilots likely to be flying from the same launch site,
 - assists in recognition of other pilots both in the air and on the ground,
-- eases coordination of transport to launch and pickups after landing.
+- coordination of transport to launch and pickups after landing.
-- simplifies submission of [CANP](https://www.bhpa.co.uk/documents/safety/canp/) reports to reduce the chances of conflict with military air traffic.
+- simplify submission of [CANP](https://www.bhpa.co.uk/documents/safety/canp/) reports to reduce potential conflict with military air traffic.
-- eases the sharing of electronic conspicuity details,
+- ease the sharing of electronic conspicuity details (FLARM, etc).
-- flight logging and replay from tracklog data,
+- flight logging and replay from tracklog data.
 - Integration of [RASP](http://rasp.stratus.org.uk/index.php/rasptable-desktop), Leonardo, [XC Contest](https://www.xcontest.org/world/en/) and [Ayvri](https://ayvri.com/).